npcnixel/leetcode-to-anki-go/README.md

 Note: Only new problems will be added as cards.
 If you've previously imported some problems, they won't be duplicated.
 </details>

-## Features

-- **Complete HTML to Anki Conversion**: Transforms saved LeetCode pages into ready-to-import Anki packages
-- **Image Preservation**: Maintains diagrams and illustrations from problem descriptions
-- **Batch Processing**: Process multiple problems at once by adding HTML files to the input folder
-- **Incremental Updates**: Adding new problems and importing .apkg only creates cards that didn't exist in previously imported Anki collection
-- **Beautiful Formatting**: Dark-themed cards with proper syntax highlighting for better readability
-- **Debug Mode**: Detailed logging with `-debug` flag to troubleshoot extraction issues
-- **Cross-platform**: You can use Dockerfile for Windows

 <details>
 <summary><b>How It Works</b> - Click to expand</summary>